Back to Blog

 Security researchers use WHOIS to track threat actor infrastructure — attackers reuse registrant email addresses, nameserver patterns, and registration timing across domains.
 Journalists use it to link anonymous sites to their real owners.
 Brand protection teams use it to find counterfeit domains before they do damage.
 Legal teams use it to identify defendants in domain disputes.

-Here's the thing — domain privacy services don't make ownership invisible.
+The catch is that domain privacy services don't make ownership invisible.
 They replace your details with proxy contact information from the privacy service.
 The registrar still knows who really owns the domain.
 Subpoenas to the registrar can surface real ownership data when legally required.

 Look Up Any Domain or IP